diegoclair/sampamodas-system/README.md

 ## Sampa Modas System

 ### Description
-It is a system to control sales of an e-commerce
+It is a system to control sales and stock of an e-commerce